This post may contain affiliate links. Please read our disclosure policy.

 4.93 from 14 votes

-Enjoy our recipe for two Chocolate Cupcakes: moist, rich, and perfectly portioned with decadent frosting.
+Enjoy our recipe for a small batch of Chocolate Cupcakes: moist, rich, and perfectly portioned with decadent frosting.
 Ideal for satisfying chocolate cravings.

 Two Chocolate Cupcakes Recipe